shoui520/shoui520.github.io/docs/2ch.md

 ## So what is this site actually called?

 "にちゃんねる" is how it was widely known.
 The site was renamed to 5channel due to some [some circumstances](https://www.wdic.org/w/WDIC/2%E3%81%A1%E3%82%83%E3%82%93%E3%81%AD%E3%82%8B%E4%B9%97%E3%81%A3%E5%8F%96%E3%82%8A%E4%BA%8B%E4%BB%B6).
 Many users still refer to the site with its old name, however to reduce confusion, I'll just refer to it as 5ch.
-Towever, there is a different site, known as Futaba Channel, that is known as 2**chan**, that is not related to 2channel/5channel.
+However, there is a different site, known as Futaba Channel, that is known as 2**chan**, that is not related to 2channel/5channel.
 Very confusing.

 ## URL